Page title background

 History of Trauma

-Levels of Treatment for Dual Diagnosis
+Levels of Treatment for Co-Occuring Disorders

 The treatment plans for individuals struggling with substance use disorder and mental health conditions look different from treatment plans for those with one of the two conditions.
 To reach the path to sobriety, the team of medical and mental health professionals must offer services that impact both conditions to help patients stay in recovery and live without substances and manage their mental illness.